CYBER-SKUVA/PiedPiper/README.md

-Hi, This is Cyber Skuva.
+Hi, This is the PiedPipers of Mobile Development.
-I made this project for my second year Mobile computing app project.
+We made this project for our second year Mobile computing app project.
-I used my expertise in Java, SQL, PHP, JSON and xml.
+We used our expertise in Java, SQL, PHP, JSON and xml.
 It was a challenging project and exciting.
-Enjoy and I hoep to hear your amazing comments and commits.
+We hope you have as much fun viewing the app as we did when we were developing it, We to hear your amazing comments and commits.
 Thank you!